 Staying involved in my normal activities as much as possible.
 I continued to walk to work in the boot because I would have lost it if I had to go from sitting in my car to sitting in an office all day.
 I couldn’t ride, but I went to the barn anyways and petted some horses and tried to absorb knowledge from others’ lessons.
 I couldn’t walk dogs at the shelter, but I could play with the cats and give them some loving.

-I’ve also relied heavily on Yoga With Adriene.
+I’ve relied heavily on Yoga With Adriene.
 It’s free and caters to all levels.
 Adriene is super down to earth and has some great beginner videos.
 I do Gentle Morning Practice during the week and spice it up with Energizing Morning Practice over the weekends.
 Both are excellent and will help you feel more limber and ultimately more relaxed.

 I know that this is all far from expert advice, but it’s what is keeping me sane on this gorgeous day that I’m stuck inside.
-I won’t let the boot keep me down today, though – you better believe I’m still going to hobble up to the park!
+I won’t let the boot totally keep me down today, though – you better believe I’m still going to hobble up to the park!